genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Multiple QC Report
 ^^^^^^^^^^^^^^^^^^

-You can also view a couple of reports at once using our Multiple QC Report App.
-Go to the Created Files folder, select all the FastQC reports you wish to compare, right click and select Multiple QC report.
+You can also display metrics from multiple reports at once using the Multiple QC Report app.
+It accepts as input a collection of FastQC or other types of QC reports.

-Select from a range of QC keys to display on the plot (Total Nucleotide Count (mate 1 and 2), GC Content % (mate 1 and 2), Number of distinct reads (mate 1 and 2), number of reads (mate 1 and 2).
+You can select from a range of QC keys to display on a barplot, you can also select which metainfo to display in the plot labels, and you can sort reports by a specified metric.

-You can highlight the interesting reports and put them in a separate folder.
+Finally, you can select reports by drawing a rectangle over the barplot and subsequently move the corresponding files into a separate folder (for instance, to exclude outliers).

 <screenshot>|image42|